llvm/llvm-lnt/docs/quickstart.rst

    The ``SANDBOX`` value is a path to where the test suite build products and results will be stored (inside a timestamped directory, by default).

+#.
+On most systems, the execution time results will be a bit noisy.
+There are
+   a range of things you can do to reduce noisiness (with LNT runtest nt command line options when available between brackets):

+   * Only build the benchmarks in parallel, but do the actual running of the benchmark code at most one at a time. (``--threads 1 --build-threads 6``).
+     Of course, when you're also interested in the measured compile time, you should also build sequentially. (``--threads 1 --build-threads 1``).
+   * When running under linux: Make lnt use linux perf to get more accurate timing for short-running benchmarks (``--use-perf=1``)
+   * Pin the running benchmark to a specific core, so the OS doesn't move the benchmark process from core to core.
+(Under linux:
+     ``--make-param="RUNUNDER=taskset -c 1"``)
+   * Only run the programs that are marked as a benchmark; some of the tests in the test-suite are not intended to be used as a benchmark.
+     (``--benchmarking-only``)
+   * Make sure each program gets run multiple times, so that LNT has a higher chance of recognizing which programs are inherently noisy (``--multisample=5``)
+   * Disable frequency scaling / turbo boost.
+In case of thermal throttling it can skew the results.
+   * Disable as many processes or services as possible on the target system.

 Viewing Results
 ---------------